California gas utility fined $10M for ratepayer money misuse

 Christine Detz, a spokeswoman for the utility, said in a statement that the utility was reviewing the decision and looked forward to “further engagement on this issue.”
 She declined to comment further on Friday.

-The $9.8 million fine falls fall short of the $124 million penalty that was sought by the commission’s watchdog group and by Earthjustice, an environmental legal group that was involved in the proceedings.
+The $9.8 million fine falls far short of the $124 million penalty that was sought by the commission’s watchdog group and by Earthjustice, an environmental legal group that was involved in the proceedings.

 But the fine sent a strong message, said Sara Gersen, a senior attorney for Earthjustice.